springjools/lidarr-cache-warmer/README.md

 **Multi-phase processing**: Warms artist MBID cache first, then artist text search cache, then release group cache (each phase optional and configurable).

+## ⚠️ Various Artists Protection

+**The cache warmer automatically detects and removes "Various Artists" from your Lidarr library.** This artist (MBID: `89ad4ac3-39f7-470e-963a-56509c546377`) typically contains 100,000+ albums and causes severe performance issues.

+**Why this happens:** Lidarr has built-in protection to prevent adding Various Artists, but recent development changes occasionally allowed this artist to be added despite the protection.
+This cache warmer feature aligns with Lidarr's intended behavior by automatically removing Various Artists when detected.

+**What happens:** If detected, the cache warmer will:
+- 🚨 Alert you that Various Artists was found
+- 🛠️ Automatically remove the artist and all associated albums from Lidarr
+- 🚫 Add it to Lidarr's import exclusion list to prevent re-adding
+- ⏱️ Wait 30 seconds for deletion to complete before continuing

+This can dramatically improve performance for users experiencing timeout issues with large libraries.

 ## Requirements

 - **Lidarr instance** with API access